Shopify Review 2023

 - Shopify order management and integrated fulfillment network

-The Basic Shopify Plan costs $29/month and includes an online store.
-If you use Shopify Payments, the credit card rate is 2.9% + $0.30 for online transactions and a straight 2.7% for in-person transactions; if you use another payment processor, Shopify charges a 2.0% Shopify transaction fee.
+The Basic Shopify Plan costs $39/month ($29/month if paid annually) and includes an online store.
+If you use Shopify Payments, the credit card rate is 2.9% + $0.30 for online transactions and a straight 2.7% for in-person transactions.
+If you use another payment processor, Shopify charges a 2% Shopify transaction fee.

 The Basic Shopify plan includes the following: